huggingface/blog/trl-ddpo.md

 In [Training Diffusion Models with Reinforcement Learning, Black](https://arxiv.org/abs/2305.13301) et al. show how to augment diffusion models to leverage RL to fine-tune them with respect to an objective function via a method named Denoising Diffusion Policy Optimization (DDPO).

-In this blog post, we discuss how DDPO came to be, a brief description of how it works and how DDPO can be incorporated into an RLHF workflow to achieve model outputs more aligned with the human aesthetics.
-We then quickly switch gears to talk about how you can apply DDPO to your own models with the newly integrated `DDPOTrainer` from the `trl` library and discuss our findings from running DDPO on Stable Diffusion.
+In this blog post, we discuss how DDPO came to be, a brief description of how it works, and how DDPO can be incorporated into an RLHF workflow to achieve model outputs more aligned with the human aesthetics.
+We then quickly switch gears to talk about how you can apply DDPO to your  models with the newly integrated `DDPOTrainer` from the `trl` library and discuss our findings from running DDPO on Stable Diffusion.

 ## The Advantages of DDPO